fgutierrez86/SAPB1/README.md

     *  __14 	A/R Credit Memo__
     *  __20 	Goods Receipt PO__
     *  __59     Goods Receipt__
              A goods receipt in the Warehouse Management system (WMS) is the physical inbound movement of goods or materials into the warehouse.
              It is a goods movement that is used to post goods received from external vendors or from in-plant production.
 All goods receipts result in an increase of stock in the warehouse.
     * __60 	Goods Issue__
+             A goods issuefrom Extended Warehouse Management (EWM) is a physical departure of products from your warehouse.
+             With a goods issue posting, you reduce the stock in the warehouse.
+             You can use a goods issue to indicate goods deliveries to your customers.
              Salida de productos del warehouse (almacen)
     * __67 	Inventory Transfers__
             You use this function to transfer inventory from one warehouse to another.
     * __162	Inventory Valuation__